Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 #3) High-Level Test Plan

-Test Plan is a separate document.
+The Test Plan is a separate document.
 In the test strategy, a high-level test plan can be included.
 A high-level test plan can include test objectives and test scope.
-Test scope should define both in scope and out of scope activities.
+Test scope should define both in-scope and out-of-scope activities.

 #4) Test Approach

-This section describes the testing approach that will be followed during the testing life cycle.
+This section outlines the testing approach that the team will follow during the testing life cycle.

 Test Approach

-b) Functional Testing Approach: Using this subsection provides an overview of each phase and the respective entry and exit criteria.
-Different testing phases are Unit testing, System testing, System Integration testing, User Acceptance Testing, and End-to-End testing.
+b) Functional Testing Approach: Using this subsection summarize each phase and the respective entry and exit criteria.
+Different testing phases are Unit Testing, System Testing, System Integration testing, User Acceptance Testing, and End-to-End testing.

-• Test case prioritization: Define the test case prioritization approach so that in case of time constraints, high priority scenarios can be executed by the test team.
-There should be an agreement between project stakeholders regarding the possible risks involved in not executing all the planned scenarios.
+• Test Case Prioritization: Define the test case prioritization approach so that, with time constraints, the test team can execute high-priority scenarios.
+There should be an agreement between project stakeholders regarding the risks involved in not executing all the planned scenarios.

-• Defect prioritization: Defect prioritization strategy is the next topic to cover here.
-Define priority level and give the description to each level like critical, high, medium, etc. Also
+• Defect Prioritization: Defect prioritization strategy is the next topic to cover here.
+Define priority level and describe each level as critical, high, medium, etc.

 • Defect Turnaround Time: Defect turnaround time is defined as the time between when the defect was first raised and when the defect is fixed and comes for a retest.
 Quick turnaround ensures speedy testing and adherence to the project timeline.
-For each defect priority level, define the turnaround time.
+Define the turnaround time for each level of defect priority.

 Priority Level Defect Turnaround Time